 For visual analysis of digital images, a consistent image display technique capable of contrast enhancement and cine mode should be used to maximize the sensitivity of the test.
-If desired, quantification of reflux during the bladder-filling phase and during the voiding phase may be achieved using region-of-interest (ROI) analysis, with ROI placed over the kidneys and the ureters.
+Quantification of reflux during the bladder-filling phase and during the voiding phase may be achieved using region-of-interest (ROI) analysis, with ROI placed over the kidneys and the ureters.

-For quantification of postvoid RVs, prevoid and postvoid images of the bladder should be acquired anteriorly or posteriorly.
-ROIs are drawn around the bladder on both the pre- and postvoid images.
+For quantification of postvoid residual volumes, prevoid and postvoid images of the bladder should be acquired anteriorly or posteriorly.
+ROIs are drawn over the bladder on both the pre- and postvoid images.
 The volume of voided urine is recorded.
-RV can be estimated by the following formulas:
+Residual volume (RV) can be estimated by the following formulas:

 '''

-RV (mL) =

-(voided vol (mL)) × (post-void bladder ROI count)

-(prevoid bladder ROI count) - (postvoid bladder ROI count)
+RV (mL) = (voided vol (mL)) × (postvoid bladder ROI count) (prevoid bladder ROI count) - (postvoid bladder ROI count)

 '''